Gonzaga men's basketball will play Texas Tech on December 19

 The Bulldogs and Red Raiders faced off recently in the 2019 NCAA Tournament Elite 8.
 Texas Tech got the win 75-69 to reach the Final Four.
-Gonzaga has never beaten Texas Tech in three total meetings.
+Texas Tech has beat Gonzaga every time in three total meetings.

 The Zags have high expectations this upcoming seasons as they're expected to be one of the top ranked teams in the country going into the year.